mousepawmedia/devdocs/source/guides/staff.rst

 ..  sidebar:: Rule of Task Creation

-    Unless the goal will be completed in the next five minutes, **MAKE A TASK.**
+    Unless the goal will be completed in the next ten minutes, **MAKE A TASK** on Maniphest.

 * Maniphest (see :ref:`phab_maniphest`)